 Norm Wallace showed us the Seaweed they used – he said they sprayed it on their paddocks and this is why the plagues of Locusts hadn't eaten their pasture.

 So why is this?
 We know that insects pick on the weakest plants just as lions prey on the weakest animals in a herd.
 That is simply natural selection.

-And yet the locusts we encountered before we arrived at the Wallace’s were feasting on what looked to us like healthy pasture.
+And yet the locusts we encountered before we arrived at the Wallace’s were feasting on what looked to us like healthy pasture on their neighbours farms.

 And there is the key – the grass looked deceptively healthy, but it had been grown with simple chemical fertilisers.
 The vision of healthy green paddocks that we had seen was fake – his neighbour’s pasture was actually nutrient poor and vulnerable to attack.